decentraland/snapshots-fetcher/README.md

 empty gzip members are legal — so a bound only on the decompressed side never gets a byte to measure.
 For real content the compressed bound never binds: gzip exceeds its input only for incompressible data, and then by about 0.03%.

+`maxPagesPerPaginatedCall` bounds the amplification one poll can produce: a server that keeps advertising a `next` link makes every page another request to the same path.
+The default sits far above any legitimate page count, so lower it if you would rather cap that tightly than tolerate an unusually deep backlog in a single poll.
+There is deliberately no wall-clock budget for a paginated call — pagination progress is not committed until the poll completes, so aborting a long walk discards it and resumes from the last confirmed timestamp, which would leave a genuinely deep backlog restarting the same walk forever.

 `createSynchronizer` validates these up front, so a bad value is rejected at construction rather than surfacing as a puzzling failure on one download later.
 Every field must be an integer; the two rate